Talbot “Sandy” D’Alemberte, J.D.

 D’Alemberte was very much involved in the early days of the modern dispute resolution movement, chairing the first ABA committee on the subject and he has served as a mediator, most notably in the water dispute between Alabama, Florida and Georgia.
 An award of the ABA Section of Dispute Resolution is named for D’Alemberte and another early leader of the dispute resolution movement.

-He has been active in the organized bar, serving as President of the American Bar Association (1991-92), President of the American Judicature Society (1982-84) and Chair of the ABA Section of Legal Education and Admission to the Bar (1982-83).
-He chaired several ABA committees including chair of the first dispute resolution committee and the first election reform committee.
+He has been active in the organized bar.
+In addition to his service as President of the American Bar Association (1991-92), he has been President of the American Judicature Society (1982-84), Chair of the ABA Section of Legal Education and Admission to the Bar (1982-83) and chair of several ABA committees including chair of the first election reform committee.

-He is the father of two grown children, Gabrielle D’Alemberte, a graduate of the University of Denver Law School, now a lawyer in Miami Dade and Joshua Talbot D’Alemberte, a graduate of his father’s alma mater, the University of the South, a public school teacher in Miami.
+He is the father of two grown children, Gabrielle D’Alemberte, a graduate of the University of Denver Law School, now a lawyer in Miami, and Joshua Talbot D’Alemberte, a graduate of the University of the South, a school teacher in Miami.

-D’Alemberte is married to Patsy Palmer, former children’s policy coordinator in Florida Governor Lawton Chiles’ office who is now a lawyer in Tallahassee.
-She has worked as a journalist, legislative aide, and White House staff member; she holds a bachelor’s degree from the University of Missouri in journalism, a master’s degree from the Harvard Divinity School and a master’s degree in conflict resolution from Antioch University.
-She received her J.D. degree from the College of Law at Florida State University in May 2007.
+D’Alemberte was married to Patsy Palmer, former children’s policy coordinator for Governor Lawton Chiles.
+She has worked as a journalist, legislative aide, and as a White House staff member.
+She holds a bachelor’s degree from the University of Missouri in journalism, a master’s degree from Harvard Divinity School, a master’s degree in conflict resolution from Antioch University and a J.D. degree from the FSU College of Law (May 2007).
+She now practices at D’Alemberte & Palmer.